 Freedom to withdraw additional funds

-You have ready access to your money whenever you want.
+You enjoy access to your money whenever you need it.

 The annual payout for the following calendar year is calculated September 30th of each year.
 This monthly distribution varies from year to year based on the fund’s performance and the number of fund shares held in the account.

 - The total calendar-year distribution amount is determined by calculating 5% of the fund’s average net asset value (NAV) over the trailing five years.

 The fund automatically makes 12 equal monthly dividend payments to investors each calendar year.

 |Initial Investment||2017 Monthly Distribution||2018 Monthly Distribution||2019 Monthly Distribution||Remaining Account Balance*|

 *Assuming Initial Investment on August 1, 2017 remained intact without additions or deductions.
 Account balance after 13th payment (December 31, 2019).